Alfresco/alfresco-content-app/docs/extending.md

 The template above creates a new route reference with the id `custom.routes.trashcan` that points to the `ext/trashcan/` route and accepts the `nodeId` parameter.

-Also, we are going to use default application layout (`app.layout.main`) and authentication guards (`app.auth`).
+Also, we are going to use the default application layout (`app.layout.main`) and authentication guards (`app.auth`).

 Next, create an action reference for the `NAVIGATE_ROUTE` application action